 According to CalTrout, “The Eel represents perhaps the greatest opportunity in California to restore a watershed to its former abundance of wild salmonids.”

-Over the coming months, the Federal Energy Regulatory Commission will ask PG&E to prepare a process to surrender their license and decommission the project.
+The Federal Energy Regulatory Commission has asked PG&E to prepare a process to surrender their license and decommission the project.
 The decommissioning process will likely take years, mostly due to the environmental and economic impact.
 A significant amount of Eel River water is piped over to the Russian River where farmers and winemakers depend on these flows.
 Due to looming drought scenarios, the dam removal will likely include agreements to compensate agricultural interests when there is not enough water to meet their needs.

-The Eel River Dam removal project will take place after the removal of the four Klamath River dams, which is set to occur later this year.
+The Eel River Dam removal project will take place after the removal of the four Klamath River dams, which is set to begin in 2023.

 The Science Behind Dams